tfeb/star/README.md

 This is a form which should evaluate to the values for the next step.

 ### Wrapping function
-This is either `nil` or a function of one argument, which is called at macroexpansion time with the whole body of the iteration form.
+This is a function of one argument, which is called at macroexpansion time with the whole body of the iteration form.
 It is useful to wrap code around the whole form.

+### Variable type information
+Using the `:types` key, an optimizer can provide type information for variables.
+The value of the key should be a list of type designators for each value of the iterator: `nil` means 'no type information for this value' (this is really the same as `t` except no declaration will be inserted in the `nil` case).
+So, for instance, an optimizer for an iterator which returns a single value might provide `(... :types (fixnum) ...)` to say that it is always a fixnum.
+See `*obey-iterator-optimizer-types*` below for whether type information is actually inserted.

 ### An example
 Here is an iterator which maps over hash-tables: